LorinRicker/wallowa/README.md

 **datecalc.rb** --

-**dcl.rb** --
+**dcl.rb** -- Currently, I spend ~50% of my command-line time on DCL/VMS (see description of **dir.rb** below) and ~50% on bash/Linux.
+Sometimes my fingers don't know whether to type `dir` or `ls`, `copy` or `cp`...
+Wouldn't it be great if some DCL-style commands were actually available in bash?
+Not just command aliases, but entire command syntax and behavior.
+This script is a DCL emulator -- at least a partial one -- which brings several file commands in DCL-style to bash:

+  * `copy` for `cp`
+  * `create` for `touch`
+  * `delete` for `rm`
+  * `rename` for `mv`
+  * `dir` for `ls`
+  * `search` for `grep`
+  * (preliminary ideas for `purge` and `show` have not been implemented, and may be jettisoned as practically inappropriate)

+In addition, a selection of DCL lexical functions `f$edit, f$element, f$extract, f$fao, f$length ...` are provided -- this script is sort of a Swiss Army knife of DCL functions and operations transplanted into bash.
+Individual commands and functions are invoked by command aliases (constructed by a maintenance function in this script), and all command aliases use the bash globbing defeat function `ResetGlobbing`.
+See also **lib/DCLcommands.rb** and **lib/DCLfunctions** which actually implement the emulated commands and functions.

 **dclrename.rb** --

-**deltree.rb** --
+**deltree.rb** -- (not-yet-implemented)

 **dir.rb** -- My career has long been associated with the OpenVMS (old-timers say that the "Open" is silence, thus: "VMS") operating system, and my fingers and eyes have spent thousands of hours on the DCL command line.
 I guess I've viewed tens-of-thousands of directory listings, so I've developed habits and preferences based on that long use and exposure.
 When I came to embrace Linux and its shells for my desktop and laptop systems, I found the output of the `ls -la` command particularly frustrating -- the essential information's all there, but it's entirely in the wrong order!
 Well, why can't I do Linux directory listings in (near) VMS/DCL format?
-This script does just that.
+This script does just that.  `dir` also uses the `ResetGlobbing` function to turn off shell (bash) globbing, allowing the script to receive arguments like `*.rb` unexpanded in ARGV, and to handle wildcard globbing internally.

 **factorial.rb** and **fibonacci.rb** -- You never know when you'll need 512!, or the 1,076th Fibonacci number.
 Thanks to Ruby Bignums, you can now calculate these large or giant numbers: `$ factorial 512` or `$ fibonacci 1076`.
 You can also calculate a series for either:  `$ factorial 10..20` or `$ fibonacci 1..32`.
 Both scripts include both "classical" recursive and "memoized" recursive versions of the respective factorial or Fibonacci series calculations, and **factorial.rb** includes two extra methods for `permutation` (ordered arrangements of `n` things taken `k` at a time) and `combination` (unordered selections of `n` things taken `k` at a time) calculations.
 See also **fibonacci_bb.rb** below for a benchmarked version.